Always Encrypted with secure enclaves

 Supported enclave technologies

-In SQL Server 2019 (15.x) and later, Always Encrypted with secure enclaves uses Virtualization-based Security (VBS) secure memory enclaves (also known as Virtual Secure Mode, or VSM enclaves) in Windows.
+In SQL Server 2019 (15.x) and later, Always Encrypted with secure enclaves uses Virtualization-based Security (VBS) secure memory enclaves (also known as Virtual Secure Mode, or VSM enclaves) - a software-based technology that relies on Windows hypervisor and doesn't require any special hardware.

-In Azure SQL Database, Always Encrypted with secure enclaves uses Intel Software Guard Extensions (Intel SGX) enclaves.
-Intel SGX is a hardware-based trusted execution environment technology supported in databases that use the DC-series hardware configuration.
+In Azure SQL Database, Always Encrypted with secure enclaves uses Intel Software Guard Extensions (Intel SGX) enclaves - a hardware-based trusted execution environment technology.
+Intel SGX is available only in databases using the DC-series hardware configuration.

 Secure enclave attestation

-The attestation process for VBS secure enclaves in SQL Server 2019 (15.x) and later is Windows Defender System Guard runtime attestation, which requires Host Guardian Service (HGS) as an attestation service.
+- VBS enclaves in SQL Server 2019 (15.x) require Windows Defender System Guard runtime attestation using Host Guardian Service (HGS) as an attestation service.
+For more information, see Plan for Host Guardian Service attestation.

 Supported client drivers